How to make a video that stands out

 1. Focus on viewer benefits, not features

-We like to start the planning process by deep diving into what you want your audience to know – followed by how your audience will benefit.
+We like to start script planning by diving deep into what you want your audience to know – followed by how your audience will benefit.

 That doesn’t mean you can’t share information that establishes your credentials or product/service features – but the best practice is to turn every fact or feature into a ‘so what’ for the viewer.